bbenglish/bbe_study_data/README.md

 Meta data is located on the second sheet of each excel.

 The column "Intervened" is 1 if the score of the semester is no less than 70, which is considered as exposed enough to the course intervention--otherwise it is 0.

+Notice the \_pre\_trapped\_ as well as \_pst\_trapped\_ questions is hidden among the question columns.
+We didn't move it to the front to align it with the original questionnaire.
+Make sure you handle them first.